FAQ

 Q: When does registration for tryouts start?

-A: As mandated by Volleyball BC, registration for tryouts may not begin prior to October 1.
+A: As mandated by Volleyball BC, registration for tryouts may not begin prior to October 15.

 Q: How much do tryouts cost?

-A: Pre-registering for tryouts online costs $40 (non-refundable, payable by credit card) for a minimum of 2 days of instruction and evaluation.
+A: Pre-registering for tryouts online costs $40 (non-refundable, payable by credit card).
 Walk up registration on-site during tryouts is $50 (cash, cheque, or credit card).
-Some age categories show 3 tryout dates.
-The 3rd tryout session is an invite-only session set by the coaching staff.
-There is no charge for the coaches' invite-session.
+Some age categories show extra tryout dates.
+These tryout sessions are invite-only sessions set by the selection committee.
+There is no charge for the invite-only session(s).

 Q: Why do we have to pay for tryouts?